stride3d/stride-docs/en/contributors/website/content.md

 ## Creating New Page

 To create a new page, create a new file in the root folder or create a new folder and add an `index.md` file to it.
 You can use any templating language supported by Eleventy.
-We use Markup, html, nunjacks.
+We use Markup, HTML, Nunjucks.

 ### Page Front Matter